2014-2015 UNDERGRADUATE STUDIES CATALOG

 All housing charges are based on the 16-week undergraduate class schedule.
 The Department of Housing and Residential Life may approve additional weeks at a per-week rate.
 Residence halls open with new student orientation and close on the Friday of Finals Week.
 The residence halls are closed during the semester break, and meals are not served on campus during that time.
 The WVA remains open during all breaks.
 The residence halls remain open during Fall Break and Spring Break.
 The housing charges for the residence halls do not cover vacation periods.

 The University's all-you-care-to-eat dining facility, Marletto's Marketplace, located in Maria Hall, offers food service for three meals a day, Monday through Friday, and two meals a day on weekends.
 Meal plans available to resident students include Plan A (7 meals per week and 220 points per semester), Plan B (19 meals per week and 50 points per semester), Plan C (180 meals per semester plus 75 points per semester), and Plan D (100 meals plus 175 points per semester).
 All residents of campus housing (with the exception of non-freshman apartment residents) are required to participate in one of the meal plans.
 Other students may choose to take any food plan but may change plans only at the beginning of each semester.
-The University Center Crossroads food court, including a Wow Café and Wingery, Blimpie Subs and Salads, and Freshëns, is open Monday through Friday and offers a variety of wings, tenders, quesadillas, wraps, fajitas, burgers, tenders, chopped salads, shrimp, sides, sandwiches made-to-order, and beverages.
+The University Center Crossroads food court, including a Wow Café and Wingery, Sandella's Flatbread Cafe, and Freshëns Crepes and Smoothies, is open Monday through Friday and offers a variety of wings, tenders, quesadillas, wraps, fajitas, crepes, smoothies, flatbreads, rice bowls, paninis, burgers, tenders, chopped salads, shrimp, sides, and beverages.
 Commuting students may use the food service on a per-meal cash basis or may purchase one of the above plans.
-A Bonus Bucks declining balance plan, offering cashless convenience and a 10% bonus or more, is also available to commuter students.
+A Gorlok Bucks declining balance plan, offering cashless convenience, access to off-campus restaurants, and a 10% discount on campus, is also available to commuter students.
 The Library Café featuring Kaldi's, offering upscale coffee, smoothies, sandwiches, and pastries, is open Monday through Friday in the Emerson Library.
-Simply-T0-Go Units are open weekdays during lunch and evenings in the main lounge of the Sverdrup Business and Technology building and on the second floor of East Academic Hall.
+Simply-To-Go Units are open weekdays during lunch and evenings in the main lounge of the Sverdrup Business and Technology building and on the second floor of East Academic Hall.

 The University Bookstore, located in the Garden Park Plaza, stocks textbooks and supplies used in courses, as well as a variety of University clothing and accessories.